Downed = Danger!

 Be aware of overhead/underground line clearance requirements.
 Overhead power lines on or near your property can interact with trees, causing power surges and other potential risks.

-Underground cables can also come into contact with the root systems of trees.
+Underground cables can also encounter the root systems of trees.
 Don't plant shrubs or flowers around electric transformers, which are located on the ground in a metal box on a concrete or plastic base.

-- Refer to our tree planting & safety guide to learn how the right trees – planted and maintained safely – can help make our community beautiful.
+Refer to our tree planting & safety guide to learn how the right trees – planted and maintained safely – can help make our community beautiful.